tannercyr4/linux_FileSystem/README.md

-# linux_kernel
+# Linux FILE_SYSTEM
-a basic linux kernel written for my CS360 class at WSU
+a basic linux file system written for my CS360 class at WSU -can do basic commands such as
+  -cd: open a directory
+  -ls: print directory contents
+  -mkdir: make a directory
+  -rmdir: remove a directory
+  -open/close: open and close a file for read/write
+  -cp: copy a file to a new file location
+  -cat: merge two files into one

+  and many other common linux commands